 The mission of the Cancer Support Center is to provide those with cancer and their families with free support.

 Contact: Cynthia Turnquest, Director of Outreach & Strategic Partners, firstname.lastname@example.org

 The Center for Food Equity in Medicine

-The mission of the Center for Food Equity in Medicine (CFFEIM) is to ensure that individuals navigating a cancer diagnosis or other chronic health condition does not go hungry.
+The mission of the Center for Food Equity in Medicine (CFEIM) is to ensure that individuals navigating a cancer diagnosis or other chronic health condition does not go hungry.
 Food insecurity coupled with chronic illness is a challenge best resolved with support from people who know and understand the complexity.
 Volunteers can help by donating food items, working in the food pantry, or supporting community events.
 Flossmoor Community Church provides space in our facility for CFEIM's offices and Food Closet..

 Donation link: https://donorbox.org/our-subscribers

 The mission of the Jones Memorial Community Center is to strengthen family ties, emphasize the worth of God's children, and answer a community need.
 It supports children, youth, families, and seniors

 220 E. 15th Street, Chicago Heights, IL 60411, 708.757.5395

 The mission of Respond Now is to provide immediate relief for residents of Chicago's south suburbs who are in the most need while maintaining their dignity and affording them respect.
 We focus on hunger, health, and housing.